IAHispano/Applio-Docs/guides/Audio/UVR.md

 1. First, we go to the [UVR Colab](https://colab.research.google.com/github/Eddycrack864/UVR5-NO-UI/blob/main/UVR5_NO_UI.ipynb).

 2. In our Google Drive, we created the folder **Separar** where we will put our songs to separate, and **Vocales** where our already separated song will be stored.
+!!!info
+Now you can download the music that you want to separate from Colab. go to the **YouTube Audio Downloader for Separation** cell, just place the link of the song in **video_url** and run that cell.
+Your song will be stored in the folders that you created in your Drive.
+!!!
 3. Run the **Installation** cell to start cloning the repository to the colab and mount drive.

 4. Run the cell of your choice: **BS Reformer, MDX23C, MDX-NET, VR ARCH, Demucs**.